- Public Complaints

 Alternative Program (AP)

-The objectives of the AP include:
+Objectives of the Alternative Program include:

 - Ensure the health and safety of the public by closely monitoring nurses impaired by drugs and/or alcohol.